vaibhav0320/Automatic-AV-capture-Raspberry/README.md

 script file.
-Similarly, we will run another script file for recording the audio using USB Microphone for time interval of 5 minutes and store it on the external memory again with timestamp and this file will have format of wav.
+Similarly, we will run another script file for recording the audio using USB Microphone for time interval of 5 minutes and store it on the external memory again with timestamp and this file will have format of wav. </br>
-This completes the operation of our model and the complete code execution ends after this.
-And then we check the output of the execution.

 That is the video and audio file stored on the desktop.
 So, this setup serves the purpose of surveillance in various areas.
-It is much similar to the concept added to the smart door stopper as described by the Professor Den during his guest lecture on the Patent.
 We also added an extra feature to our project by adding few commands in code which will send a mail to the person whose email address is entered in the script file as soon the event is triggered.
 The person gets a mail notification which makes him aware of the event taking place.
-This can be employed during the practical application of this model for surveillance or accident detection purpose in the future.You can refer the </br>
+This can be employed during the practical application of this model for surveillance or accident detection purpose in the future. </br>

 ● Led.py : It detects if led is ON or OFF.The gpio mode is set as